ChrisMavrommatis/ocmp/README.md

 - `install-all` will install the node modules and the ruby bundles for the docs.
 If you only need to build the source then you can run `npm install` instead.

 - `serve` will run `gulp-clean-docs`, `gulp-build-docs-src` then `jekyll-serve-docs-ssl`.
-You can change `jekyll-serve-docs-ssl` to `jekyll-serve-docs` if you can't, or don't want to generate the ssl certificates.
+You can change `jekyll-serve-docs-ssl` to `jekyll-serve-docs` if you can't, or don't want to generate the SSL certificates.

 - `watch` will create a watch task for local development, so you won't have to build everything over and over.